Instructions for Authors

 2.1.13 Use U.S. Customary Units (in.-lb) followed by System Internationale units in parentheses.

 2.1.14 Manuscripts must not contain unsubstantiated opinions and must be objective and unbiased.

 General Interest Topics must meet the same requirements as Technical Papers, except as follows:

-2.2.1 The manuscript must not exceed four single spaced pages in length.
+2.2.1 The manuscript must not exceed eight double spaced pages in length.

 2.2.2 A keyword list and abstract are not required.